kraig9/keyyy/README.md

 # keyyy
 Keylogger for Windows using Windows system hooks.
-(FOR FUN!
-DO NOT USE FOR MALICIOUS PURPOSES!)

 This repository consists of two Visual Studio (2019) solutions: the client and the server.